mrmans0n/localio/README.md

 ## Usage

 You have to create a custom file, Locfile, similar to Rakefile or Gemfile, with some information for this to work.
-Also you must have some spreadsheet with a particular format, either in Google Drive or in Excel (XLS or XLSX) format.
+Also you must have some spreadsheet with a particular format, either in Google Drive, CSV files or in Excel (XLS or XLSX) format.

 In your Locfile directory you can then execute